arne-schroppe/states/README.md

 # States
-A small tool to help think about all the states a system can be in.
+A tool that lists all the states a system can be in.

 ## Usage
 ```